 Non-Habitual Residency (NHR) Program

 Since 2009, many expatriates in Portugal have benefited from the Non-Habitual Residency (NHR) program, which has provided significant tax advantages.
-However, the NHR program is being phased out.
-According to the State Budget Law for 2024, the NHR regime will end on January 1, 2024.
-Nevertheless, individuals can still apply for the program until March 31, 2025.
+However, the NHR program ended on January 1, 2024.
+However, the NHR program ended on January 1, 2024.
+Individuals who met specific criteria could still apply for the program until March 31, 2025, but that option is no longer available.

 Why choose Global Citizen Solutions for your Immigration Visa?